Geometry of fully augmented links in doubled 3-manifolds: Dehn fillings

 \begin{proposition} Let $L$ be a hyperbolic fully augmented link in a doubled 3-manifold $\calD(M)$.
 There is a horosphere expansion about cusps of $L$ so that the slope yielding $n$ crossings has length at least $n$. \end{proposition}

 \begin{proof} Each crossing circle cusp is tiled by two rectangles, and we can choose the horosphere expansion as in \refprop{CanonicalEdge} such that each black side has length one, and white sides have length at least one.
-If $n=2k$ is even, the slope yielding $n$ crossings is $1/k$ on a crossing circle with no half twist.
-If $n=2k+1$ is odd, the crossing circle has a half twist, and the slope is $1/k$.
+If $n=2k$ is even, the slope yielding $n$ crossings is $1/k$ on a crossing circle with no half-twist.
+If $n=2k+1$ is odd, the crossing circle has a half-twist, and the slope is $1/k$.

 If there is no half-twist, the meridian follows one white side and the longitude two black sides.
 Thus the $1/k$ slope, which follows one meridian and two longitudes, has length $\sqrt{1+4k^2}>2k=n$.

 If there is a half-twist, the longitude still follows two black sides, but the meridian now is sheared to follow one white side and one black side.
 Thus the $1/k$ slope runs along $2k+1$ black sides and $1$ white side in the rectangular tiling of the cusp, to have length $\sqrt{1+(2k+1)^2} > n$. \end{proof}